-Just as with anything else involving taxes, investors thinking about the backdoor Roth IRA need to be careful to follow all of the IRS’ ground rules.
+Just as with anything else involving taxes, investors thinking about the backdoor Roth IRA need to follow all of the “ground rules” of the IRS.
 There are two common mistakes with this strategy: forgetting the IRA Aggregation Rule and breaking the Step Transaction Doctrine.
 As mentioned above, the IRA Aggregation Rule lumps all of your Traditional IRA assets together for tax purposes.
 Some investors with non-deductible IRA contributions try to Roth convert only that one piece to avoid taxes.
 However, they will have an unexpected tax surprise when filing the next year.

 Additionally, investors might run afoul of the Step Transaction Doctrine.
 This doctrine states that separate transactions, done one after each other, are subject to a fine if they combine to violate a tax law.
 So, if an investor makes a Traditional IRA contribution and then immediately converts to a Roth IRA, the IRS sees this as making a direct Roth contribution.
 Again, this increases your risk of an unexpected tax penalty—never a good thing!